Skip to content

 When to Go

 Badlands National Park is best visited in the spring months of April and May or in fall, September and October.
 Temperatures ae moderate and the park is less crowded.
-Summer can bring scorching temps and heavy crowds, which winter brings frigid temps, snow, and icy roads.
+Summer can bring scorching temps and heavy crowds, while winter brings frigid temps, snow, and icy roads.

 Entry Fees